-Background: A Struggling Ridesharing Company with Limited Resources and No Defensible Competitive Niche
+Background: A Struggling Ridesharing Company with Limited Resources, No Defensible Competitive Niche and No Core Business

-Facedrive was founded in 2016 with the core premise of being an "eco-friendly" ridesharing app that allows riders to choose environmentally friendly vehicles with options for electric, hybrid or gas-powered cars.
+Facedrive was founded in 2016 with the core premise of being an "eco-friendly" ridesharing app.
+It allows riders to choose environmentally friendly vehicles by giving them electric, hybrid or gas-powered options.

-The company soft launched its app in Ontario in late 2017 and opened to several other Canadian locales in the following years [Pg.
+The company soft launched its app in Ontario in late 2017 and currently operates in a handful of Canadian locations [Pg.
 21].
-Currently, the app only operates in small sections of Canada.

-Facedrive's stock, on the other hand, gives the impression of a robust business; recently rocketing higher on the public company electric vehicle hype, despite only having a tangential relationship to the industry.
-The stock has spiked about ~640% since it came public via reverse merger in mid-September 2019, helped along by a massive paid promotion effort, as we will delve into.
+Facedrive's stock, on the other hand, gives the impression of a robust business; recently rocketing higher on every 'buzz word' in the book hype, despite having limited tangible underlying business.
+The stock has spiked about ~640% since it came public via reverse merger in September 2019, propelled by a paid promotion inappropriately disclosed as platform marketing.
+This is the most expensive stock promotion campaign we have ever seen.